 Invite everyone - safety is a team effort.

-trust and also increases a feeling of ownership on the part of employees, and that benefits the company long-term.
+Employee participation builds trust and also increases a feeling of ownership on the part of employees, and that benefits the company long-term.
 Look at the actions leaders can take to show a commitment to employee participation in safety.

 - Give workers the necessary time and resources to participate in the program.